ekjotsinghmakhija/maxelpoint-website/content/case-studies/nayms/index.md

 description: A smart contract powered platform for on-chain insurance
 websiteUrl: https://nayms.com
 quote:
-  text: The Pixel Point team totally surpassed our expectations when it came to both design and implementation for our new site.
+  text: The Maxel Point team totally surpassed our expectations when it came to both design and implementation for our new site.
 We’re looking to further work with their great team!
   authorName: Dan Roberts
   authorPosition: CEO & Co-Founder
   authorPhoto: author-photo.jpg